iuffxguy/iuffxguy.github.io/content/_index.md

 Welcome to my personal website and blog!

+## Recent Posts

+📱 **[Building and Launching My First iPhone App with AI](/posts/freeze-dry-tracker-app/)** - How I used Cursor and AI to build and ship a freeze-dry food tracking app

 ## Games

 🎮 **[Kids Games Hub](/kidsgames/)** - Fun, educational games designed for iPad play!